neondatabase/website/content/docs/introduction/pricing-estimation-guide.md

 | Enterprise | Custom | Custom        | Custom            | Custom               |

 <Admonition type="note" title="Notes">
-For Enterprise plan users, please contact our [Sales](/contact-sales) team for an estimate based on your custom needs.
+For the Enterprise plan, please contact our [Sales](/contact-sales) team for an estimate based on your custom needs.
 </Admonition>

 ## Step 2: Estimate your usage